junxit/us-congress-bills-117/bill.md

       - **(vii)** Global Positioning System-based applications; and
       - **(viii)** data management software and advanced analytics that can assist decision making and improve agricultural outcomes; and
     - **(B)** a review of Federal programs that provide support for precision agriculture research, development, adoption, education, or training, in existence on the date of enactment of this Act.
-- **(w)** *Astronomy and satellite constellations* The Director shall support research into and the design, development, and testing of mitigation measures to address the impact of satellite constellations on Foundation scientific programs by—
+- **(x)** *Astronomy and satellite constellations* The Director shall support research into and the design, development, and testing of mitigation measures to address the impact of satellite constellations on Foundation scientific programs by—
   - **(1)** awarding grants on a competitive basis to support investigations into the impacts of satellite constellations on ground-based optical, infrared, and radio astronomy, including through existing programs such Spectrum and Wireless Innovation enabled by Future Technologies (SWIFT) and the Spectrum Innovation Initiative;
   - **(2)** supporting research on satellite impacts and benefits and mitigation strategies to be carried out at one or more Foundation supported Federally Funded Research and Development Centers or large facilities, as appropriate; and
   - **(3)** supporting workshops related to the impact of satellite constellations on scientific research and how those constellations could be used to improve scientific research.